 It was nothing dramatic, just a slight roll and yaw that Percy’s whole being knew simply was not right.
 If the Prospect was a haptic extension of Percy’s own body, this was like she had just tripped over her own feet.
 While she had no worries during the rise to the surface, this sudden strange motion of the boat made her break out in a cold sweat.
 Nobody else seemed to even notice it.

-“Hemi… something’s wrong,” she said, but even the time it took to get the words out had been too long of a delay.
+“Hemi . . . something’s wrong,” she said, but even the time it took to get the words out was too long of a delay.
 A second motion that was far more dramatic had begun.
 She punched the collision alarm and the klaxon sounded in every compartment to the lowest depths of the boat.

 The Prospect started to list to the starboard side.
-It was the motion of some sky-scraping giant lifting them closer to his near-sighted eyes for inspection without regard for the orientation of the strange object in his hand.
-In this case, the giant was a 20-meter rogue wave.
+It was as if some sky-scraping giant was lifting them closer to his near-sighted eyes for inspection without regard for the orientation of the strange object in his hand.
+In this case, the giant was a twenty-meter rogue wave.

 The Prospect rolled hard over to starboard, and it did not stop rolling.